 Skagit Preschool and Resource Center (SPARC) provides educational and therapeutic programs

-for families and children with special needs, birth to six years of age.
+for families and children with special needs, birth to five years of age.

 Birth to Three Program